-Typically, patients are observed for up to 4 hours and go home the same day.
+Typically, you will be observed for a couple of hours in the recovery area on a stretcher and go home the same day.

 You will need to rest for the remainder of the day, and possibly the next day depending on your recovery.
 You can then resume your normal activities but should avoid heavy lifting for 48 hours.